KSDunne/twenty_one/README.md

 ### User requirements and expectations

 - An intuitive game interface
-- An ability to personalise the game by adding a name
+- An ability to personalize the game by adding a name
 - The ability to navigate around the game with a main menu
 - An ability to read the rules of the game
 - The ability to restart the game seamlessly in the terminal, after you have finished playing a game